music-encoding/guidelines/_guidelines-v3/01-shared/01-sharedStructuralElements/02-sharedMusicElement/03-sharedMdivContent.md

 class.
 The [staffGrp]({{ site.baseurl }}/{{ page.version }}/elements/staffGrp.html){:.link_odd_elementSpec} element handles grouping of staves in the score context.

-{% include plainExample.html example="./v3/examples/shared/shared-sample007.xml" valid="true" %}
+{% include plainExample.html example="examples/shared/shared-sample007.xml" valid="true" version=page.version %}

 In both score and part views, the [scoreDef]({{ site.baseurl }}/{{ page.version }}/elements/scoreDef.html){:.link_odd_elementSpec} element is used to describe logical characteristics of the encoded music, such as key signature, the